oppsec/juumla/README.md

 <br>

-<p> 🦁 <b>Juumla</b> is a python tool created to identify Joomla version, scan for vulnerabilities and search for config and backup files. </p>
+<p> 🦁 <b>Juumla</b> is a python tool created to identify Joomla version, scan for vulnerabilities and search for config or backup files. </p>

 <br>